vladris/blog/2023/06/18/large-language-models-at-work.md

    5.4. **Other approaches**

-   *I really liked the idea in this paper, where memory is a tree of summarizations provided by the LLM itself.
+   *I really liked the idea in [this paper](https://arxiv.org/abs/2304.03442), where memory importance is determined by the LLM itself, and retrieval is a combination of recency, importance, and embedding distance.
 Cover this and show the problem space is still ripe for innovation.*

 6. **Interacting with External Systems**